-1.0 PROPOSED ACTION
+1.0 PROPOSED ACTION AND BUILD ALTERNATIVES

 The Proposed Action consists of the construction of a new Consolidated Base Support Facility (CSF), Base Operations (Base Ops) Facility, Base Living Quarters, and aircraft parking apron.
-This would involve construction of 22 new buildings; demolition of 49 dilapidated Cold War-era buildings; relocation of memorials; and rerouting Wake Avenue.
+This would involve construction of 22 new buildings; demolition of 49 dilapidated Cold War-era buildings; relocation of memorials; and rerouting approximately 3,776 linear feet (LF) of Wake Avenue.
 These activities are described in more detail below.